a5221985/tutorials/Linux/linux_commands.md

 	2. `/proc` **(M)**: It is a view of kernel or what kernel manages.
 		1. Means to interact with kernel directly
 		2. `mount -t proc`
-		3. `/proc/interrupts`: displayes interrupts
+		3. `/proc/interrupts`: displays interrupts
 		4. `/proc/kcore`: physicial memory representation
 			1. File size is same as physical memory + 4 bytes
 		5. `/sys`: kernel info about hardware
 	3. `/usr` **(M)**: Unix System Resources (not User)
 		1. Contains shareable read only data
-		2. `/usr/bin`: contians commands
+		2. `/usr/bin`: contains commands
 			1. `ls /usr/bin | wc -l`
 		3. `/usr/include`: General include files for C
 		4. `/usr/lib`: libraries not directly executed by users or scripts